Nigerian Pastor tries to walk on water like Jesus, then drowns in front of his congregation

 2: What proof will you accept that you are wrong?
 You ask us to change our mind, but we cannot change yours?

-3: It is not our responsability to disprove your claims, but rather your responsability to prove them.
+3: It is not our responsibility to disprove your claims, but rather your responsibility to prove them.

 4. Personal testamonials are not proof.

 What part of ‘meow’ don’t you understand?

 Robin Bobcat - 22 January 2014 07:05 AMThis should probably get moved to the Hoaxes section, as it’s almost certainly such.